 - Document facts in state court proceedings to preserve the victim’s immigration remedies.

-Effective Batterer Accountability–Participants will be better able to:
+Participants in the Effective Batterer Accountability course will be better able to,

 - Create a courtroom culture that helps victims feel safe and affirms the judge as the established authority;